But I Bought a Bowflex! Why Technology Alone Won't Improve Your Business

 Identify Areas for Improvement

-A former oilfield services client blamed their lengthy month-end close on their outdated ERP system.
+Iin our experience, a former oilfield services client blamed their lengthy month-end close on their outdated ERP system.
 However, we quickly found the culprit to be the numerous manual journal entries their accounting team processed to reconcile operational errors occurring in the field.
 When the company purchased the new system and did not teach new behaviors, all they gained was a system just as broken as the old one.
 Once the root cause was identified and operations personnel were trained on new processes, the manual adjustments diminished and financial close was reduced by ten days.

 Change Behavior

-Evaluate Metrics
+Evaluate Metrics Consistently

 Distinguish the critical processes that must be improved to deem the implementation a success and monitor the status of those critical processes to ensure improvements are realized.

+A former client, the CEO of a midstream company, defined one of his critical success factors as achieving an efficient and effective financial reporting process.
+The measures of success were days to close the financial books and prior period adjustments.
 During a fast-paced ERP implementation, his team became overloaded implementing more than just the general ledger and accounts payable modules.
-He saw that the timelines were slipping.
+Timelines were slipping.
 Immediately, the CEO shifted his employees’ focus back to the core financial reporting goals they had established at the beginning of the project.
+Implementing general ledger and payables became the priority, while the other modules were delayed until phase two.
+What he did right was keeping a realistic perspective on personnel capacity and making adjustments along the way.

 Conclusion